jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts2.md

 Research:
-did they not have jobs? how did they meet EVERY DAY?! is breaking bad an idiom for eating together, or did they actually practice communion? at this time, was the early church positively accepted since they were "enjoying the favor all the people"?
+did they not have jobs? how did they meet EVERY DAY?! is breaking bread an idiom for eating together, or did they actually practice communion? at this time, was the early church positively accepted since they were "enjoying the favor all the people"?
+#jj